svanellewee/peculiar-computing/content/posts/building-for-a-real-device.md

 ```bash
 make O=~/morty menuconfig    # Select/Deselect things... more on this later.
 ```
 This was a lot of trial and error.
 Remember to favour built-in kernel modules `<*>` rather than loadable `<M>` because installing modules during init is tricky, especially if you don't know what you're doing.
-Making the modules "built-in" means they are installed into the kernel and therefor ready to be used from bootup, instead of separate and inert until you write the correct `insmod` or `modprobe` incantation.
+Making the modules "built-in" means they are installed into the kernel and therefor ready to be used from bootup, instead of modules being separate and inert until you write the correct `insmod` or `modprobe` incantation.

 Set all things in the following list to be built-in(pre-installed in the kernel) `{*}` and not a module(to be installed at some later time) `{M}` in order to simplify the things you need to have installed at initramfs (the temporary startup environment).